umee-network/docs/docs/users/getting-started/using-wallet.md

 ## Changing Networks

 > Changing networks within a wallet extension allows users to view their wallet addresses, token balances, and send or receive tokens.
-Users do not need to manually change the network when interacting with the Umee web app.

 :::: tabs